-- Disclosing the particulars of their need for accommodation to the appropriate Human Resources representative, normally the Benefits Specialist; - Participating in the accommodation process, e.g. by providing relevant medical information in a timely manner, identifying the duties that they are able or unable to perform; - Fulfilling their responsibilities under any accommodation plans; and

-• Monitoring the success of their accommodation plans and promptly addressing any deficiencies in the accommodation plan or any relevant changes in their work-related needs.
+- Disclosing the particulars of their need for accommodation to the appropriate People & Culture representative, normally the Employee Wellness Specialist; - Participating in the accommodation process, e.g. by providing relevant information in a timely manner, identifying the duties that they are able or unable to perform, suggesting appropriate accommodation measures - Fulfilling their responsibilities under any accommodation plans; and - Monitoring the success of their accommodation plans and promptly addressing any deficiencies in the accommodation plan or any relevant changes in their work-related needs.